Skip to main content

 But from then on I was like ‘wow, this is this is the best thing I've ever done.
 I'm putting an England shirt on, I'm representing my country, I'm travelling the world’.

-Since then, I've been to Thailand, I've been to Portugal, I've been to Bulgaria, I've been to Norway, I’ve been to Spain and now I’m heading to Brazil for the World Deaf Futsal Championships later in November!
+Since then, I've been to Thailand, I've been to Portugal, I've been to Bulgaria, I've been to Norway, I’ve been to Spain and last year it was Brazil for the World Deaf Futsal Championships where we finished third!

 A spell in the US on a scholarship was to follow for Zara Musker